hexilium/flask-locust-test/README.md

 Chronograph - 8888

-I was running all on wsl environment.
+I was running all on wsl2 environment.

 # Set up &amp; run the container
 ```